micropython/micropython/CODECONVENTIONS.md

   copyright for your changes (for smaller changes, the commit message conveys your copyright; if you make significant changes to a particular source module, you're welcome to add your name to the file header).
+* Your contribution including commit message will be publicly and indefinitely available for anyone to access, including redistribution under the terms of the project's license.
-* Your signature for all of the above, which is the 'Author' line in the commit message, and which should include your full real name and a valid and active email address by which you can be contacted in the foreseeable future.
+* Your signature for all of the above, which is the "Signed-off-by" line or the "Author" line in the commit message, includes your full real name and a valid and active email address by which you can be contacted in the foreseeable future.